Lautenschlager-id/transfromage/CONTRIBUTING.md

 ## Donations
 [![Donate](https://img.shields.io/badge/Donate-PayPal-blue.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=TSTEG3PXK4HJ4&source=url)

-Funny or not, donations are fundamental to keep the development of the project.
+Funny or not, donations are fundamental to keep the development of the project going.

-If you have disponibility to donate any value, do not hesitate in helping us on PayPal!
+If you are able to donate any value, do not hesitate in helping us via PayPal!

-###### Thanks for all the **$22** of donations until now! ♥
+###### Thanks for all the donations until now! **($22)** ♥

 ## Documentation